If you are an asylum seeker and obtain a job

 - copies of the pages of their passport that show personal data, period of validity and whether they have permission to live in countries other than their country of origin

 - a copy of a marriage certificate or the equivalent if they are married or have a registered partner

 - a document proving that you lived together in your country of origin if you are common-law spouses

 - consent from the child's other guardian if they are not coming to Sweden.

-Appeals You cannot appeal against a decision concerning a work permit.
+Appeals You can appeal against a decision concerning a work permit.
+You must turn the appeal in to the Migration Board within three weeks after receiving the decision.
 If you do not receive a work permit, your previous deportation or refusal-of-entry order remains in force.

 - you have signed a declaration of acceptance